gabrielundan/gabrielundan.github.io/projects/project-1.md

 ## Source Code

-I am unable to share the source code for the custom interface I'm in charge of maintaing as it is a private repository.
+I am unable to share the source code for the custom interface I'm in charge of maintaining as it is a private repository.

 ## Screenshots of OpenVAS Site
 IPs have been blurred for privacy purposes.